Oscar

 I was and still am rather scrawny, so the academy was tough - but if I made it through, anyone should be able to.
 Regarding Spanish, they have eased the requirements significantly - but this is a bad move in my opinion.
 They teach very compartmented spanish in small blocks...so you learn commands vs. actually learning the language.
 You could always grab Rosetta Stone and start learning Spanish.
 It wouldn't hurt.
 The other alternative is to get a feisty Spanish-speaking girlfriend/boyfriend and learn the hard way.

-Has anyone killed themselves during a call?I'm not entirely sure what happened to you.
+Do radio stations have to pay royalties to artists to play their songs?I'm not entirely sure what happened to you.
 However, if you've been caught (by any law enforcement agency) with illegal substances it's often recorded by dispatch officers/personnel.
 If your license plate is run by other law enforcement officers/agents this information will pop up.
 This assists officers and agents in knowing what they're dealing with when they do a traffic stop.
 Prior arrests, detentions, and warnings etc. are noted in the large database.

 It's simple night vision and FLIR as carried by the military and other law enforcement agencies.
 Also the "midnight sun" or ridiculous huge powerful flood lights.